Enrollment

 For thesis/specialist project/dissertation students, the oral examination committee will be the approved research committee.
 For non-thesis students, the major advisor, in consultation with the student, appoints the oral examination committee consisting of at least two graduate faculty members.
 If the student's program includes a concentration, or a significant amount of course work in an area outside the major program, one of the committee members must represent that area.
 It is the student’s responsibility to ensure that all committee members are available when scheduling an examination.

 The comprehensive exam is graded pass/fail determined by a majority committee vote.
-The research committee chair is responsible for submitting the results of the comprehensive examination/capstone to the Graduate School.
+The research committee chair is responsible for submitting the results of the comprehensive examination/capstone to Graduate Studies.
 For non-thesis students, the primary advisor is responsible for submission.

 Minimum Registration